 That could bring them to the next stage of their journey: consideration.

-At the purchase or acquisition stage, curious users (or decision-makers purchasing for their team) take the plunge and either sign up for a free trial or purchase a subscription tier.
+At the purchase or acquisition stage, curious users (or decision-makers purchasing for their team) take the plunge and purchase a subscription tier.
+That’s the conversion event at this stage.

 The adoption stage is one of the key stages of a customer journey, as it’s the point where a prospect becomes a full-time customer.